-GRAEME KERNICH
+GRAEME KERNICH CEO

-Graeme has been CEO of

-FrontierSI since July 2018.

-Graeme previously served as

-CEO and Deputy CEO for the
+Graeme has been CEO of FrontierSI since July 2018.
+Graeme previously served as CEO and Deputy CEO for the

-CEO

-experience includes technology transfer, including negotiation of commercial agreements, commercial and route-to-market strategies, intellectual property management, licencing and project planning.
+- for Spatial Information, where he - was responsible for operations, including finance, compliance, legals, corporate governance, business development and commercialisation.
+His prior - experience includes technology transfer, including negotiation of commercial agreements, commercial - and route-to-market strategies, intellectual property management, licencing and project planning.